l-dfa/COVID-19-italia/template/211_coronavirus_mondo.en.rst

 ---------------------------

-This pandemic has made it clear more than ever that "*the whole world it is a village*".
-This old proverb wanted to highlight as certain behaviors are observable in all people.
+This pandemic has made it clear more than ever that "*the whole world is a village*".
+This old proverb wants to highlight as certain behaviors are observable in all people.
 But now it can mean literally: travel for pleasure or work weave a spider web that envelops all humanity in the world.